sujanapaluru2008-123/burnoutguard-app/README.md

 - Detects deviations from baseline behavior
 - Predicts burnout risk using machine learning
 - Provides actionable insights to improve performance
+- AI-based system that tracks user activity and predicts burnout risk using ML.

 ---